 A Green and Growing Campus

 Southern continues its development as a thoroughly modern campus, with a new LEED Gold-certified School of Business, an expanded library and a new science building.
 The university’s master plan also calls for a new fine arts center, an expansion of Moore Fieldhouse and a building to house Southern’s health and services programs.

 The renovated former Student Center opened in summer 2012 as a new home for the School of Business.
 Encompassing about 23,000 square feet, the building houses faculty offices, classrooms, conference and meeting rooms and a Wall Street-style trading room.
 Upon completion of the renovation, the building received LEED Gold certification, only the second building in the state to receive this recognition of "green" construction.

-Construction is nearing completion on a 98,332-square-foot science building that will house teaching and research laboratories for Southern’s growing programs in the STEM (science, technology, engineering and math) disciplines, which have seen enrollments increase by more than 17 percent in recent years.
-Embracing an innovative, sustainable design, the building will be home to nanotechnology, physics and optics, cancer research, astronomy and other sciences.
-It will open in 2015.
+Southern's ongoing expansion of its science programs has been greatly enhanced with the construction of a 103,608-square-foot, four-level academic and laboratory science building.
+Situated adjacent to Jennings Hall, the current home for the sciences, the new building enhances the ongoing expansion of Southern’s science programs and the university’s capacity to educate more students in the STEM disciplines – science, technology, engineering and mathematics.These areas have seen enrollments increase by more than 17 percent in recent years.
+Embracing an innovative, sustainable design, the building is home to nanotechnology, physics and optics, cancer research, astronomy and other sciences.
+It opened in 2015.

 Following completion of a 135,000-square-foot addition that doubles the size of Buley Library, the original portion of the building has been completely renovated.
-The new-look library incorporates general classroom space, a learning commons, information technology operations offices, an adaptive technology area, faculty offices and storage for the university’s art collection, which will also be displayed throughout the building.
-The building opens in spring 2015.
+The new-look library incorporates general classroom space, a learning commons, information technology operations offices, an adaptive technology area, faculty offices, a Starbucks cafe, and storage for the university’s art collection, which will also be displayed throughout the building.
+The building opened in spring 2015.

 Campus parking availability was vastly improved by the construction of a new, 1,257-space parking garage on the site of Lot 7, at the side of Moore Fieldhouse on Wintergreen Avenue.
 The garage nets about 800 parking spaces for students and employees.

 Sustainability Efforts Earning National Recognition